Algorithms often know people better than they know themselves

 The video — and hundreds like it plucked from family archives, birthday parties, camps, and more — was just one stepping stone in a series of ever-extreme, salacious, and more “interesting” videos.

-YouTube’s algorithm had quietly and perniciously featured the video in dozens of archives, recommendations, “people always watched”, and sidebars on other videos of partially-dressed prepubescent children.
+YouTube’s algorithm had quietly and perniciously featured the video in dozens of archives, recommendations, “people also watched”, and sidebars on other videos of partially-dressed prepubescent children.
 To a specific kind of audience with specific tastes, the videos were an entree into the private lives of families and children, most doing seemingly tame acts.

 Researchers in Brazil, the U.S. and elsewhere had uncovered how medical misinformation, conspiracy theories, and child pornography spread through YouTube’s recommendation engine.
 It was the same strategy researchers tested Facebook Groups and other social media channels against.
-Each subsequent video dug deeper on a topic of subgenre.
+Each subsequent video dug deeper on a topic of the subgenre.

 Algorithms guide users, usually in pursuit of longer views and more time on-site